 I was so excited to get to experience this event.
 We arrived in plenty of time and were astonished at the number of people pooling in for the next two hours.
 The line of cars never stopped.

 Waiting for the buffalo to come seemed to take forever but the excitement never waned.
 It was thrilling to see the stampede round the corner as the dust filled the air.
 I will admit I expected them to run faster and feel a rush from the pounding earth but they were not as frantic as I thought they would be.

 It was still a sight to behold as the cowboys and vehicles tailed the back end, ushering them along the path.
 A lone cowboy, on horseback, held an American flag.
 It was a picture-perfect sight amongst the other horses and the buffalo.

 All in all, this was a really cool experience but I prefer seeing the buffalo in their natural state, roaming Custer State Park.
-Somewhere near 20,000 people enjoy this event every year, so maybe I’m in the minority on that thought.
+Nearly 20,000 people enjoy this event every year, so maybe I’m in the minority on that thought.

 While this event is really unique, it makes for a really long day.
 You will be waiting a long time to see the buffalo, then waiting around more after they go by.